yenysyafitry/Information-Security-Awareness/README.md

 <p align="justify">
-3. What is the primary motivation of the “Cyber Warrior”?
+3. What is the primary motivation of the “Cyber Warrior”?</br>
 a.
-The political interest of their country’s government
+The political interest of their country’s government</br>
 b.
-The adoption of Bitcoin as a national currency
+The adoption of Bitcoin as a national currency</br>
 c.
-Money
+Money</br>
 d.
 Fame
 <details>
 <summary markdown="span">Answer :</summary>